hphelion/documentation/moonshot/manage.administration-dashboard.manage-moonshot-chassis-tab.md

 You can delete a chassis if it is in maintenance mode and no active instances are running on it.
 A chassis can also be deleted if the discovery fails when the chassis is being added for the first time.

 1. In the Datacenter View, select the chassis to delete.
-The Delete option does not get activated until you select the chassis in the Grid or Table view.
+The Delete option is not activated until you select the chassis in the Grid or Table view.

 1. Click delete to display a confirmation box.